frankandreace/CRHPG/README.md

 #### <a name="minigraph"></a>Minigraph Pagenome Generation Commands

 To download Minigraph, visit [minigraph web page][minigraph].
-To generate the file list for the 2,10 and 104 haplotypes datasets, use the commands specified in the section [dataset][#dgen]
+To generate the file list for the 2,10 and 104 haplotypes datasets, use the commands specified in the section [dataset](#dgen)
 To run it, use
 ```sh
 minigraph -cxggs -t[number_of_threads] [input_file_list] > out.gfa